vovka/my-geek-blog/content/posts/self-developing-agent.draft.md

 ![Audio interface for voice AI](https://images.unsplash.com/photo-1566208024062-61ea1e2e5d9d?ixid=M3w4MzY0NTR8MHwxfHNlYXJjaHwxM3x8QUklMjB2b2ljZSUyMGludGVyZmFjZSUyMHNwZWVjaCUyMHRvJTIwdGV4dCUyMG1pY3JvcGhvbmUlMjByZWNvcmRpbmd8ZW58MHwwfHx8MTc2NDg2MjUyM3ww&ixlib=rb-4.1.0&w=800&h=400&fit=crop)

-Running as a web service?
-It'll astutely self-deploy: cron jobs for auto-updates, crash-resilient supervisors.
-Need spreadsheet sorcery?
-It dives into API docs, deciphers auth rituals, and—unless shackled—spawns accounts to automate data dances.

-Real-world thrill: Command it to craft a voice-driven spreadsheet maestro.
-Watch as it:
+Runs as a web service?
+It sets up itself: timed updates, restart after crashes.

+Need spreadsheet work?
+It reads API guides, learns how to log in, automates data tasks – if not stopped.

+Real task: Build a voice tool for spreadsheets.
+It does:

-1. Scouts top-tier speech-to-text engines,
+1. Finds best speech-to-text services.
-2. Prototypes an audio trapper and web hook,
+2. Makes audio capture and web link.
-3. Transmutes sound to semantics ("insert row!", "tally column C!"), dispatching API volleys,
-4. Packages helpers as evergreen tools for future quests.

-This self-augmenting paradigm?
-The agent blooms, each module a stepping stone to godlike versatility.
+3. Changes voice like "add row!" or "sum column C!" to actions on spreadsheet.
+4. Saves these as reusable tools.

+This self-growing way makes the agent very powerful.

 ## Safety and containment: Docker as a fuse